Drinfeld J Presentation of Twisted Yangians: Introduction

-In physics, quantum groups are related to unbounded quantum integrable models and their extensions to models with boundaries.
-The underlying symmetry of the models with boundaries is given by coideal subalgebras of quantum groups that were introduced in the context of 1+1 dimensional quantum field theories on a half-line by Cherednick \cite{Che84} and in the context of one dimensional spin chains with boundaries by Sklyanin \cite{Skl88} in the so-called {\it reflection algebra} formalism.
-Mathematical aspects of reflection algebras in the $RTT$ formalism, called twisted Yangians, were first considered by G. Olshasnkii in \cite{Ols90} and were further explored in \cite{MNO96, MolRag02}.
-A similar approach for the q-deformed universal enveloping and quantum affine Lie algebras, $\cU_q(\fg)$ and $\cU_q(\hat\fg)$, was considered in \cite{MRS03, BasBel11, GCM13}.
+In physics, quantum groups are related to quantum integrable models without boundaries and their extensions to models with boundaries.
+The underlying symmetry of models with boundaries is given by coideal subalgebras of quantum groups that were introduced in the context of (1+1)-dimensional quantum f\/ield theories on a half-line by Cherednik~\cite{Che84} and in the context of one-dimensional spin chains with boundaries by Sklyanin \cite{Skl88} in the so-called {\it reflection equation algebra} formalism.
+Mathematical aspects of ref\/lection algebras in the RTT presentation, called twisted Yangians, were f\/irst considered by G.~Olshanskii in~\cite{Ols90} and were further explored in \cite{GR,GRW1,GRW2,Mo92,Mo97,MNO96, MolRag02} (also see references therein).
+A similar approach for the $q$-deformed universal enveloping and quantum loop Lie algebras, $\cU_q(\fg)$ and $\cU_q(\widehat\fg)$, was considered in~\cite{BasBel11, GCM13, MRS03}.

-A slightly different approach to coideal subalgebras, using {\it Serre-Chevalley basis} of $\cU_q(\fg)$ was surveyed by G. Letzter in \cite{Le02}.
-Here coideal subalgebras of $\cU_q(\fg)$ were constructed using quantum symmetric pairs, introduced in \cite{Ko93}, and have been classified for all finite dimensional semi-simple Lie algebras.
-For quantum affine Lie algebras of type $A$ first examples of coideal algebras in the {\it Serre-Chevalley basis} were the q-Onsager algebra \cite{Bas05} and the generalized q-Onsager algebras \cite{BasBel10}.
-A generalization of quantum symmetric pairs for infinite dimensional Lie algebras of type $A$ was proposed in \cite{Re12} and the general theory of quantum symmetric pairs for Kac-Moody Lie algebras was developed in \cite{Kl12}.
-A remarkably simple approach to coideal subalgebras based on the Drinfel'd original construction of Yangians, usually referred to as Drinfel'd first presentation or simply as {\it Drinfel'd basis}, was introduced in \cite{DMS01} (see also \cite{Mac02}) and is now conveniently called the MacKay twisted Yangians \cite{GCM13}.
+A slightly dif\/ferent approach to coideal subalgebras, using {\it Serre--Chevalley} presentation of~$\cU_q(\fg)$ was surveyed by G.~Letzter in~\cite{Let02}.
+Here coideal subalgebras of $\cU_q(\fg)$ were constructed using quantum symmetric pairs, see, e.g.,~\cite{Koo93}, and have been classif\/ied for all f\/inite-dimensional semisimple Lie algebras.
+Examples of coideal subalgebras of quantum af\/f\/ine Lie algebras of type~$A$ in the Serre--Chevalley presentation were the $q$-Onsager algebra \cite{Bas05a,Bas05b} and the generalized $q$-Onsager algebras \cite{BasBel10}.
+A generalization of quantum symmetric pairs for inf\/inite-dimensional Lie algebras of type $A$ was proposed in \cite{Reg12} and the general theory of quantum symmetric pairs for Kac--Moody Lie algebras was developed in~\cite{Kol12}.
+A~remarkably simple approach to coideal subalgebras based on the Drinfeld's original construction of Yangians, usually referred to as Drinfeld f\/irst or simply as Drinfeld J presentation, was introduced in~\cite{DMS01} (see also~\cite{Mac02}) and is now conveniently called the MacKay twisted Yangians~\cite{GCM13}.